Updated July, 2022.

 Creekside Village is a six-minute drive, 15-minute bike or 60-minute walk south of Whistler Village.
 It’s actually the location of the original village (you can see some great archival photos that explain this at the Whistler Museum) and it’s where the athletes competed in the downhill ski events during the 2010 Winter Olympic and Paralympic Games.

-It’s definitely worth a trip here to check out the locally-owned shops like Get the Goods, 122 West and Bach & Co., grab a loaf at the award-winning, vegan bakery BReD, and a sweet treat and Italian coffee at Confetti Gelato.
-If you head to the Creekside Gondola area (not running in the fall), you can look up at the Olympic Rings and if you’re feeling fit, you can hike up to them for a great photo.
+It’s definitely worth a trip here to check out the locally-owned shops like Get the Goods, 122 West and Bach & Co., grab a loaf and coffee at the award-winning, vegan bakery BReD.
+If you head to the Creekside Gondola area (not running in the fall and under construction for the 2022 season), you can look up at the Olympic Rings and if you’re feeling fit, you can hike up to them for a great photo.

 Across the highway, there’s access to Alpha Lake Park and Nita Lake Lodge, whose restaurant and bar overlook Nita Lake.